Anishcharith/DodgeSids/README.md

 testing godot
 desktop only
+space bar to launch, arrow keys to move

-dodge sids irl as well
+protip : dodge sids irl as well